NCEAS/metadig-engine/Kubernetes/README.md

 # Create a Local Kubernetes Cluster to Run MetaDIG Engine

-The MetaDIG Quality Engine can be run inside a local Kubernetes cluster using the `minikube` facility.
-Running the Quality Engine in this manner can be useful for development and debugging as a local cluster can be easily started and accessed.
+The MetaDIG Quality Engine can be run inside a local Kubernetes (k8s) cluster using the `minikube` facility.
+Running the Quality Engine in this manner can be useful for development and debugging as a local cluster can be easily started and accessed, but is not intended as a production deployment of k8s, due to limitations such as only supporting one k8s node.

 Instructions for installing `minikube` are [here](https://kubernetes.io/docs/tasks/tools/install-minikube)